mrfdev/CMI/Resources/Alternatives/CMI-worth_1.19.3.md

 # Custom 'default' list for worth.yml

-This shouldn't be a copy paste to use, this is an example with something for you to check.
+This shouldn't be a copy/paste to use, this is an example with something for you to check.

 ## List of available items